-New kinds of support like appointments in public spaces and moving online with services like one-to-one specialist HIV counselling, service advisor appointments and support groups such as the Women's and LGBT Groups.
+New kinds of support, such as appointments in public spaces and moving online with services like one-to-one specialist HIV counselling, service adviser appointments and support groups such as the Women's and LGBT Groups.

-Telephone Buddies', a new befriending service to prevent loneliness and isolation.
+Telephone Buddies, a new befriending service to prevent loneliness and isolation.